Paradox456/Echelon/README.md

 - Added Tasks.jsx
 - **Next Steps:** Finish some more backend features,add more frontend features, add OAuth and connect backend to frontend.

+#### 2025-10-21
+- Added Header.jsx
+- **Next Steps:** Finish some more backend features,add more frontend features, add OAuth and connect backend to frontend.